simonrp84/PyCoxMunk/docs/api_pycoxmunk.rst

 The `setup_wind` function
 _________________________

-This function adds wind information to the `PyCoxMunk` class and is called with two arguments:
+This function adds wind information to the `PyCoxMunk` class.

+Arguments:
  - `u10`: A single value or array of same shape as the satellite data, specifying the U (East-West) wind speed in meters per second.
 If a single value, this is assumed to be the wind for each pixel in the satellite image.
 If an array, it is expected that each pixel has a defined wind speed.
  - `v10`: A single value or array of same shape as the satellite data, specifying the V (North-South) wind speed.
 The same assumptions apply as for `u10`.

+Returns:
+ - Nothing

 This function populates the `shared_wind` in the `PyCoxMunk` class.
 More details are given in the `CMSharedWind` documentation.